docker/docs/content/develop/develop-images/instructions.md

 just works.

-The `ENV` instruction is also useful for providing the required environment variables specific to services you wish to containerize, such as Postgres’s `PGDATA`.
+The `ENV` instruction is also useful for providing the required environment variables specific to services you want to containerize, such as Postgres’s `PGDATA`.

 Lastly, `ENV` can also be used to set commonly used version numbers so that